 This KPI is important, as it will ensure your call center is staying within budget.
 This number can also help to inform you of any necessary budget changes, as it shows you how much it costs your team to get work done.
 Of course, you must spare money for operating costs, but it’s always ideal to make sure that cost is as low as it can be.

 Various software tools can help you to reduce these costs.
 For one, utilizing a VoIP phone system instead of a traditional PSTN will cost far less money to operate.
 Call monitoring software can help managers make sure their team is making the most of their time on the phone with customers.
-Finally, using a powerful call center software solution can help you to streamline operations into one platform.
+Finally, using a powerful call center software solution can help you to streamline operations and call center technologies into one platform.

 Every caller is important, but it’s important to separate which callers are first-time callers and which are repeat callers.
 Your number of first-time callers and repeat callers will divulge different, but equally important call data to your business.
 The volume of first-time callers you receive is an important metric for your sales team to keep track of, and the number of repeat callers is important for your support team.